slimphp/Twig-View/README.md

 [![Build Status](https://travis-ci.org/slimphp/Twig-View.svg?branch=master)](https://travis-ci.org/slimphp/Twig-View)

 This is a Slim Framework view helper built on top of the Twig templating component.
 You can use this component to create and render templates in your Slim Framework application.
-It works with Twig 1.18+ (PHP5.5+) and with Twig 2 (PHP7).
+It works with Twig 2 and PHP 7.1 or newer.

 ## Install